Mayank-Prakash-Sharma18/math-english/content/english-intermediate/nouns/noun-number-part1.md

   }
 </style>

-Thus there are two Numbers in English - Singular and Plural.
+There are two types of Noun Numbers in English - Singular and Plural.

 * A Noun in Singular Number – a noun that denotes one person, place or thing.
 E.g. boy, cat, tree, book, city.